Best Car Insurance in Maryland for 2025 [10 Standout Companies]

 Speed Limits

-Maryland also has speed limits which vary by location.
-The maximum speed on the interstate or expressway in the Old Line State is 70 mph and 55 on most other highways.
+Maryland also has speed limits that vary by location.
+The maximum speed on the interstate or expressway in the Old Line State is 70 mph, and 55 mph on most other highways.

 Some specific speed limits are also as follows: